bharadwaj-raju/WeatherDesk/README.md

 # WeatherDesk
-Change the wallpaper based on the weather.
+Change the wallpaper based on the weather and (optionally) the time.

 License: [GNU GPL v3](https://www.gnu.org/licenses/gpl.txt)